Awards of Excellence

 - Demonstrating achievements in support of the University’s mission, vision and strategic objectives

-The deadline for submissions is Wednesday, December 9, 2020.
+The deadline for submissions was Wednesday, December 9, 2020.

 Yes, it is recommended that the nominee be informed of the nomination.

 A complete nomination package for the Chancellor’s Award must include the following:

 - Covering letter from the nominator

 - Nominee’s current resume

 - Two letters of support from colleagues/peers/students (A letter of support signed by multiple individuals counts as one letter towards the total)

 - Should the nominator not be the nominee’s supervisor, a letter from the nominee’s supervisor or the Division Head with an endorsement of the nomination is required